A-Ribeiro/CustomBlenderFBXExporter/README.md

 Framerate was set to 0.00, it's been reset to 1.0.
 ```

-I modified this file by removing the extra fps selector.
+I modified this file by swapping the extra fps selector.

 Take a look at the code below: